mvolkmann/blog/src/swift/DocC.md

     }
 ```

+## Links

+To include links to related source files, ...

+## Content From Other Files

+To include documentation found in other files within the project, ...

+## Quick Help

 Option-click a name in a source file to see its documentation
 in "Quick Help" which appears in a popup window.